mailcow/mailcow-dockerized-docs/docs/i_u_m/i_u_m_install.en.md

-## Docker und Docker Compose Installation
+## Docker and Docker Compose Installation
 You need Docker (a version >= `20.10.2` is required) and Docker Compose (a version `>= 2.0` is required).

  Learn how to install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/).